eohtake/javaplugin64/README.md

 ## Overview

 This module installs the most recent version of Java Plugin (JRE) 64 bits.
 Version 8 update 66.
 It also removes some older versions, as for example version 8 update 65.

 ## Module Description

 The module javaplugin64 solves the installation challenge that Java Runtime Environment presents to us.
-To install a Java Plugin is pretty simple, however, it doesn't remove the older versions automatically, which makes versions os java to pile up in the system.
+To install a Java Plugin is pretty simple, however, it doesn't remove the older versions automatically, which makes versions of java to pile up in the system.

 To make things even more challenging, to silent uninstall Java Plugins, we must provide the uninstall string found in Windows Registry and for each version the string changes!
 We needed a way to find out first, what was the version current installed in the system, and then provide an uninstall string if this version is meant to be uninstalled.

 To solve this problem a facter fact was created, running against the registry and collecting versions of Java Plugin installed in a system.

-The main class `javaplugin64` installs the latest Java version informed in the params.
+The main class `javaplugin64` installs the latest Java version informed in the parameters.

-After the installation, if another version of Java Plugin is found, the uninstaller class `javaplugin64::uninstall` is called which has its params fed by a case statement in the `javaplugin64::params` class.
+After the installation, if another version of Java Plugin is found, the uninstaller class `javaplugin64::uninstall` is called which has its parameters fed by a case statement in the `javaplugin64::params` class.

 Then, 2 messages will be issued, one stating the version that was uninstalled, and another saying the recent version was found in the system.